xiaoluoboding/astrolabe/README.md

-# astrolabe
+# Astrolabe
-Manage your GitHub stars with one app.
+Manage your GitHub stars use one desktop app.

 # State of the Art